-Jim Davidson chose to relaunch his floundering career by doing the Edinburgh Fringe.
+Jim Davidson chose to relaunch his floundering career by doing the Edinburgh Fringe in 2014.
 Ellis & Rose took this to be the final nail in the coffin of the Fringe, and decided to do a show about everything wrong with the world’s greatest arts festival.
 They did so in their own incendiary way, solid in the conviction that they were right.
 And they were.

 Included in Time Out’s Comedy Highlights of The Fringe, The List’s Top Shows About Death and Such Small Portions’ Pick of Interactive Shows.